 Dru Sjodin National Sex Offender Public Website, coordinated by the U.S. Department of Justice – is a cooperative effort between Jurisdictions hosting public sex offender registries ("Jurisdictions") and the federal government.
 These Jurisdictions include the 50 states, Puerto Rico, Guam, the District of Columbia, and participating tribes.
 This Website is a search tool allowing a user to submit a single national query to obtain information about sex offenders through a number of search options, Washington, DC.

 Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking – the SMART Office, of the Office of Justice Programs, U.S.Department of Justice, was authorized by the Adam Walsh Child Protection and Safety Act of 2006 to: administer the standards for the Sex Offender Registration and Notification Program set forth in Title 1 of the Adam Walsh Act; administer grant programs relating to sex offender registration and notification authorized by the Adam Walsh Act and other grant programs authorized by the Adam Walsh Act as directed by the Attorney General; and cooperate with and provide technical assistance to states, the District of Columbia, principle U.S. territories, units of local government, tribal governments, and other public and private entities involved in activities related to sex offender registration or notification or to other measures for the protection of children or other members of the public from sexual abuse or exploitation.
-Newsletters.
+See newsletters.